Needs

 Transportation.
 The final foundational enabler is the ability to move stuff, including people.
 This is another area in which we have made great progress, going from human-powered to animal-powered to machine-powered transportation.

 As in the case of needs, I have deliberately chosen enablers that have a high degree of abstraction.
-Coal-fired power plants provide energy, as do solar panels – and nuclear fusion will do the same at some point in the future.
+Coal-fired power plants provide energy, as do solar panels—and nuclear fusion will do so at some point in the future.
 These three examples have dramatically different characteristics, but they are all energy enablers.

-While I expect further changes, I believe that my current version of needs and enablers satisfies my argument that there is sufficient productive capital in the world.
-To establish this in more quantitative terms, though, we need to consider the size and growth of the human population.
+While I expect further changes to these lists based on feedback, I believe that my current version of needs and enablers is adequate for establishing my argument that there is sufficient productive capital in the world (later we will see why some of our existing solutions are breaking down due to a new constraint).
+To demonstrate this in more quantitative terms, though, we need to consider the size and growth of the human population.

 Last updated